 Transfer of samples and data for research projects

 If samples and/or medical data are requested for a scientific research project, double-pseudonymised publication will be conducted.
 This means that the samples and/or associated data are re-encrypted prior to publication.
 This double encryption for each individual research project largely excludes identification of a single person by unknown persons.
-The samples and data may only be used for the research purpose applied for, as long as this is in accordance with the Usage Framework laid down for CoBi and usage may not possible for other purposes.
+The samples and data may only be used for the research purpose applied for, as long as this is in accordance with the Usage Framework laid down for the CoBi and usage may not possible for other purposes.
 These research projects can take place in cooperation or under the sole management of another institution, in another country or in a private company.
 Direct commercial use of the samples and data provided is contractually excluded.

-A list of research projects that have already been supported by CoBi with samples and/or data can be found here.
+A list of research projects that have already been supported by the CoBi with samples and/or data can be found here.